AdaCore/gnatcoverage/tools/gnatcov/doc/umanual/run_commandline.rst

   is a module to be loaded on top of the provided kernel binary.
 This is typically for VxWorks kinds of targets, where the kernel is a tailored version built to include GNATemulator support.

+:option:`--level` :
+  Convey the most precise kind of analysis that is intended from the produced traces later on.
+This defaults to `stmt+decision` and is best combined with :option:`-P` or :option:`--scos` for efficiency when set to `stmt+mcdc`.
+See the :ref:`trace-control` section of this chapter for additional details.

 When |gem| is available on your PATH as `<target>-gnatemu` (`<target>` is the value provided as the :option:`--target` argument), |gcp| uses it to